habedi/PracticalMachineLearning/README.md

 * [Streamlit](https://streamlit.io/): Streamlit is a Python library that enables users to create shareable web apps in minutes, directly from their data scripts.
 It requires no front-end experience, making it easy to use for anyone familiar with Python
 * [LangChain](https://github.com/hwchase17/langchain): LangChain a framework for developing applications powered by language models
 * [Zarr](https://github.com/zarr-developers/zarr-python): "Zarr is a Python package providing an implementation of compressed, chunked, N-dimensional arrays, designed for use in parallel computing" -- Zarr's GitHub page
+* [Netron](https://github.com/lutzroeder/netron): Netron is a visualization tool for viewing the architecture of machine learning models.

 ## Recommended